soumya-m-k/markdown-tutorial/README.md

 - ### paragraph
 To create paragraph use blank line to seperatate line of texts.<br>
 for example:<br>
-Markdown is markup language.
+Markdown is simple and easy to learn markup language.

-I really like it.
+I really starts using markdown to format most of my documents.